Healthy Homes Assessment Anderson Park

 Draught Stopping Anderson Park

-If you are able to feel external air entering or the air is clear from a hole or gap, then it is probably a gap or an opening that needs sealing in the way you can.
+If you can feel external air entering or the air is clear from a hole or gap or crack, then it is probably a gap or an opening that requirements sealing in the way you can.
 Cracks and gaps that are large should be permanently stopped.
-Any gaps greater than 3mm that allow air in or out of the house require seals.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be shut from.
-Property managers and landlords are responsible for ensuring that such draughts are squelched as much as imaginable.
+The gaps that exceed 3mm that allow air to enter or exit within your home need the sealing.
+For example, if the open fireplace isn’t in use it could cause draughts, and must be sealed from.
+Landlords and property managers are accountable for making sure that these draughts are stopped as far as imaginable.

-There is no need to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for movement of the structure when the house warms and cools in order to let them be closed and opened instead of than being stuck.
-We will examine all windows and doors in your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the household warms and cools so that they can still be shut and opened, rather than securing.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections